 “Domestic violence does not end immediately with separation from the abuser… It is also dangerous.
 Over 75% of separated women suffer post-separation abuse (p.
 64).”
 Justin and Lindsey Holcomb in Is It My Fault?

 The purpose of this appendix is to help you think through whether separation is needed, and if so, how to wisely walk through the process of separating for safety.
+You should not forget that talking to a personal injury lawyer is important to have someone defend you.

 However, if your situation requires more immediate help than walking through this material allows, please call one of these emergency organizations.